KappaEtaKappa/KappaEtaKappa.github.io/README.md

 ```
 Your branch will now be on Github.
 You can create a pull request from there.
 Maintainers and other developers can then comment on and merge your changes into master.
 Once your changes are on master, they can be pulled into production.

+Depending on the host configuration, new changes will be picked up periodically.
+Ask your webmaster for details.

 ---

 ### Why Jekyll?